 Tagines have been an important part of Moroccan culture for hundreds of years.
 The word “tagine” itself actually has two meanings.
 First, it refers to the North African cookware traditionally made of clay or ceramic.
 The bottom is a wide, shallow circular dish used for both cooking and serving, while the top of the tagine is a distinctively shaped cone that covers the stew and allows it to steam.
 “Tagine” also refers to the succulent stew which is slow-cooked in the traditional cookware.
 Typically, a tagine is a rich mixture of meat, poultry, or fish, and most often includes vegetables or fruit.

-Lamb Tagine with Zucchini, Apricot, Green Olives, and Buttered Almonds
+Moroccan Tagine- Lamb stew with Zucchini, Apricot, Green Olives, and Almonds

 - Large Dutch oven with cover or large heavy pot